Behind the scenes: Sharesies’ process for Australian investments

 Your order gets placed on the market.
 Nice!

 When your order goes to market, it might be filled in a single trade straight away, or over multiple smaller ‘partial’ trades and at different prices.
 If your order (or partially filled order) is waiting to be filled, it’s called a ‘processing order’—which you can choose to cancel.
-If any part of your processing order isn’t filled after 30 days, we’ll cancel it and pop the money back into your Sharesies Wallet.
+If any part of your processing order isn’t filled after 30 days, we’ll typically cancel it and pop the money back into your Sharesies Wallet.

 Your investments are held in custody on bare trust by a separate company called Sharesies Nominee Limited in the Clearing House Electronic Subregister System—more commonly known as CHESS.

-We’re holding your investments for you and keeping them safe, but you’re still the owner at all times—read more about our custodial service. 👍
+We’re holding your investments for you and keeping them safe, but you’re still the beneficial owner at all times—read more about our custodial service. 👍